AwardOfSky/Fast-Radix-Sort/README.md

   <li>If we have to sort all bytes either way, we can deal with negative numbers by
       splitting the for loop that assign the pointers to the helper array in half.
-      This works because the last bit is the sign bit, thus in the last byte the negative numbers will correspond to the buckets with an iindex higher that 128.
+      This works because the last bit is the sign bit, thus in the last byte the negative numbers will correspond to the buckets with an index higher that 128.
-      Although a small improvement this allows for sorting negative and positive integers in the same time complexity if sorting all bytes, bringing down the time for the worst case scenario in a random shuffled array.</li>
+      Although a small improvement this allows for sorting negative and positive integers in the same time complexity (if sorting all bytes), bringing down the time for the worst case scenario in a random shuffled array.</li>
 </ul>